Dave9111/PC_AutoPilot/README.md

 # PC_AutoPilot

-A marine (sailboat) auto pilot based on common, generic PC hardware running on Windows 10
+A marine (sailboat) autopilot based on common, generic PC hardware running on Windows 10